ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The KDC can also remove a group member due to any of the reasons described in {{Section 5 of I-D.ietf-ace-key-groupcomm}}.

-### Rekeying a Group {#rekeying}
+# Group Rekeying Process {#rekeying}

+Rekeying a group consists in the KDC generating and distributing a new symmetric key, which is used as group key from then on to protect the publication of topic data with COSE (see {{oscon}}).

 The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}}, upon a change in the group membership or due to the current group keying material approaching its expiration time.
-In addition, the KDC MAY trigger regularly scheduled update of the group keying material.
+In addition, the KDC MAY perform regularly scheduled group rekeying executions.

-Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
-The KDC MUST also generate a new Group Identifier (Gid) for the group, and use it as identifier of the new group key when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group hereafter (see {{join-response}}).
+Upon generating the new group key and before starting its distribution:

+* The KDC MUST increment the version number of the group keying material.

+* The KDC MUST generate a new Group Identifier (Gid) for the group.
+This is used as identifier of the new group key, when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group hereafter (see {{join-response}}).

+  That is, the value of the new Gid is specified by the 'kid' parameter of the COSE\_Key Object that is used to encode the new group key.

 When rekeying the group, the KDC MUST preserve the current value of the Sender ID of each member in that group.

 The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.